celehs/OptimalSurrogate/README.md

 **NOTE**: This paper has been submitted to _Biometrika_ and is currently under revision.

-For illustration, two data examples are provided
+Two data examples are provided

 - `data/dataexample.RData` with **continuous** surrogate marker